morrrrr/radio-playground/README.md

 This is an educational project purposed to provide playground for different audio streaming solutions.
 Multiple docker containers play their role in the radio streaming network.

-At the current stage, the playground allows comparing the WebRTC and adaptive HTTP streaming.
+At the current stage, the playground provides the WebRTC and HLS streaming.

 The following containers have been created: